mayakraft/Stargaze/readme.md

 # input

-your location on Earth, and the time of day
+your location on Earth, time, and day of year

 #output